wgong/LearningNeo4j/README.md

 * ACID

-    Transactionality is very important for robust applications that require an atomicity, consistency, isolation, and durability guarantees for their data.
+    Transactionality is very important for robust applications that require an atomicity (A), consistency (C), isolation (I), and durability (D) guarantees for their data.
 If a relationship between nodes is created, not only is the relationship created, but the nodes are updated as connected.
     All of these updates to the database must all succeed or fail.

     ![Neo4j ACID](resources/neo4jACID.PNG)